The solution path of the generalized lasso: Degrees of freedom. Degrees of freedom

-\end{corollary} \begin{proof} If $\cG$ denotes the underlying graph, we showed in Section \ref{sec:dprops} that $\mathrm{nullity}(D_{-\cB(y)})$ is the number of connected components in $\cG_{-\cB(y)}$.
-We also showed (see Section \ref{sec:xfull} for the extension to a general design $X$) that the coordinates of $\hbeta_\lambda(y)$ are fused on the connected components of $\cG_{-\cB(y)}$, giving the result. \end{proof}
+\begin{pf} If $\cG$ denotes the graph, we showed in Section~\ref{sec:dprops} that the nullity of $D_{-\cB(\lambda,y)}$ is the number of connected components in $\cG_{-\cB(\lambda,y)}$.
+We also showed (see Section~\ref{sec:xfull} for the extension to a general design $X$) that the coordinates of $\hbeta_\lambda(y)$ are fused on the connected components of $\cG_{-\cB(\lambda,y)}$, giving the result. \end{pf}

-By slightly modifying the penalty matrix, we can also derive the degrees of freedom of the sparse fused lasso:
+By slightly modifying the penalty matrix, we can derive the degrees of freedom of the sparse fused lasso.

-\begin{corollary}[\textbf{Degrees of freedom of the sparse fused lasso}] Suppose that $\rank(X)=p$ and write $X_i \in \R^p$ for the $i$th row of $X$.
+\begin{corollary}[(Degrees of freedom of the sparse fused lasso)] Suppose that $\operatorname{rank}(X)=p$ and write $X_i$ for the $i$th row of $X$.
 Consider the sparse fused lasso problem:

-where $E$ is an arbitrary set of edges between nodes $\beta_1,\ldots \beta_p$.
-Then for fixed $\lambda_1,\lambda_2$, the fit $X\hbeta_{\lambda_1,\lambda_2}$ of \eqref{eq:sfuse} has degrees of freedom
+where $E$ is an arbitrary set of edges between nodes $\beta_1,\ldots,\beta_p$.
+Then for fixed $\lambda_1,\lambda_2$, the fit $X\hbeta_{\lambda_1,\lambda_2}$ of~\eqref{eq:sfuse} has degrees of freedom